-You can use a LendingPoint personal loan for any legal purpose, such as debt consolidation or to pay for a wedding.
-To qualify, you need to have a credit score of at least 585, as well as an annual income of $35,000 or higher.
+You can use a LendingPoint personal loan for any legal purpose, such as consolidating debt or paying for a wedding.
+To qualify, you need to have a credit score of at least 590, as well as an annual income of $35,000 or higher.
 You also need to:

 - Be at least 18 years old.

-- Have a federal, state or local government-issued photo ID.
+- Have a photo ID issued by a federal, state or local government.